-The family of Rebekah Harry, Quebec’s seventh femicide victim in seven weeks, is calling on Montrealers to come out and march to denounce domestic violence on Saturday, April 3.
+The family of Rebekah Harry, Quebec’s seventh femicide victim in seven weeks, is calling on Montrealers to come out and march to denounce domestic violence.

 “These women will not die in vain,” said Harry’s brother, Teddy Frennette, speaking to reporters on Monday.

-Frenette said his family is organizing a march Saturday beginning in Cabot Square at 5:30 p.m., with the aim to raise awareness of the the province’s increasingly alarming issue that advocates and mental health workers say is exacerbated by the COVID-19 pandemic.
+Frenette said his family is organizing a march on Saturday beginning at Cabot Square at 5:30 p.m., with the aim to raise awareness on the province’s increasingly alarming issue that advocates and mental health workers say is exacerbated by the COVID-19 pandemic.

 Harry was brought to hospital in critical condition on Saturday, March 20, after being domestically assaulted inside an apartment in Montreal’s LaSalle borough.
 She died three days later.